+Scotland has a rich history, including the likes of Rosslyn Chapel, with many puzzles to uncover.
+And this is just another string to add to the bow.
 You contemplate whether there’s a monster in Loch Ness.
 You wonder why the ancient Scots loved stone circles so much.
 And you never quite understand how they came up with the recipe for haggis.
-Yet nowhere is as thought-provoking as Rosslyn Chapel.
+But Rosslyn Chapel has got to be one of the most stimulating mysteries of them all.

 So, we unearthed some of the strangest stories surrounding Rosslyn Chapel for you.
 Read on and see if you can solve the mysteries.